mapbender/mapbender-documentation/en/book/templates.rst

    font-style: normal; }

-In the file demo_theme.css the font images are refered like this:
+In your css-file you can refer to a font images like this:

 .. code-block:: yaml

   .iconPrint:before {
-    content: "\f02f";
+    content: "\f02f";}

 If you want to use an image you could place the image in your bundle and refer to it like this